 Why Modern Stress is Wrecking Women's Hormones & What to Do

-Stress – we all experience it, and we all seek to alleviate it—to some degree—to feel our best.
-Modern life presents a great deal of pressure to manage so many things at once: parenting, work, paying the bills, health issues that arise, social & ecological concerns, and trying to keep ourselves and our families well despite countless environmental challenges.
-The list goes on.
+Stress is something we all deal with—and we’re always looking for ways to ease it so we can feel better.
+Modern life puts so much pressure on us to manage so many things at once: parenting, work, paying the bills, health issues that come up, worrying about social and environmental issues, all while we are just trying to keep ourselves and our families healthy.

 What is stress?